beancount/docs/docs/beancount_v3.md

 3.  **20% projects.** I should provide a list of "20% projects" that are well aligned with the direction of the project for others to take up if they want to, and add profuse guidance and detail of downstream side-effects from those proposed features.
 The idea is to make it possible for newcomers to contribute changes that are likely to fit well and be easily integrated and accepted on the codebase.:

--   **Proposals.** Beancount's equivalents of Python's "[<span class="underline">PEPs</span>](https://www.python.org/dev/peps/)" are essentially the Google Docs proposal documents I started from threads where many others comment and add suggestions.
+-   **Proposals.** Beancount's equivalents of Python's "[<u>PEPs</u>](https://www.python.org/dev/peps/)" are essentially the Google Docs proposal documents I started from threads where many others comment and add suggestions.
 A central list of those should be shared to a folder, identified as such, and allow others to write similar proposals.
 Maybe a little more structure and discipline around those would be useful.

 ### Restructuring the Code<a id="restructuring-the-code"></a>